To redesign our church campus to cause a Ripple effect in our community around three key values:

 What has happened with Ripple so far?

-Several committees were developed for fund raising, project management and business development, which led to the indoor construction of the Care Center.
+Several committees were developed for fund raising, project management and business development, which led to the indoor construction of the Care Center, improvement of public areas and building maintenance updates.
+We are in the process of upgrading the Children's Ministry area.

 How can I get involved?